-On a regional basis, the U.S. and Canada was the top contributor to Strategy performance for the quarter, with U.S. electric utilities Constellation Energy and Eversource Energy, a new addition to the portfolio, the lead performers.
-Constellation is primarily a nuclear generation company and the largest producer of carbon-free electricity in the U.S., serving states including New York, Illinois, Maryland, Pennsylvania and New Jersey.
+On a regional basis, the U.S. and Canada was the top contributor for quarter, with U.S. electric utility Constellation Energy and U.S. rail operator CSX the lead performers.
+Constellation Energy is primarily a nuclear generation company and is the largest producer of carbon-free electricity in the U.S., serving states including New York, Illinois, Maryland, Pennsylvania and New Jersey.
 The company's combined generation capacity is more than 32 GW and 90% of annual output is carbon free.
-Constellation has been a beneficiary of AI and subsequent power demand as its 24/7 base load nuclear generation can get premium contracts.
+Constellation has been a beneficiary of Al and subsequent power demand as its 24/7 base load nuclear generation can get premium contracts.